 Weight Watchers is one of the top providers of weight-loss services worldwide.
 The core of Weight Watchers offering is group-based support, with over 45,000 meetings and over 1 million attendees every week.
 Meeting fees accounted for 51% of revenues last year.
 Weight Watchers online program, incorporating the firm's dietary point system and offering optional face-to-face support, has been gaining traction, driving 28% of sales.
 Product sales account for 14% of revenue and include company-generated items such as snack bars, books, points calculators, wearable activity monitors, etc. Finally, licensing the brand name to 3rd party products and franchise royalties account for 7% of sales.
 Weight Watchers operates in over 25 countries throughout North America, Europe, and Australia, with international contributing 40% of revenues.

 Competition and operational misfires remain the two largest near-term risks.
-Weight Watchers' stock trades at only 1/3rd of its value of a few years ago, after over a full year of double-digit meeting attendance declines and weaker-than-expected growth in the Internet segment.
+Weight Watchers' stock trades at only 1/3rd of its value of a few years ago, after over a full year of double-digit meeting attendance declines and significant deterioration in the Internet segment.
 Management blames an unfortunate marketing campaign derailed by Jessica Simpson's pregnancy and more consumers trying free mobile apps as two prominent contributors to the weakness, but early 2014 marketing has not been very successful either.
 Longer term, I'm concerned about the company moving away from meeting-based weight loss solutions (where the firm's moat exists) and into the more crowded field of Internet-based offerings.
 Also, Weight Watchers has a highly leveraged balance sheet, where prolonged poor results could cause a violation of debt covenants and in the most dire (and unlikely) of scenarios even put the firm at existential risk.